 Server Email settings – what to check:

-If emails are not sent to a gmail address either, check server email configuration
+If emails are not sent to a Gmail address either, check server email configuration

-- 1. On some hostings, the sender email must be a real email address for server to send emails Our theme uses [email protected] as a default Sender email address.
+- 1. On some hostings, the sender email must be a real email address for the server to send emails Our theme uses [email protected] as a default Sender email address.
 Please register this email with your hosting.

 - 2. On some servers, like Blue Host, they demand out-going email server port is set from 465 to 587.
 This can be done with a plugin called Post SMTP Setup –https://wordpress.org/plugins/post-smtp/

-- 3. Complete the setup wizard from the plugin with your hosting smtp details and your email address / password created with blue host and test with port 587.
+- 3. Complete the setup wizard from the plugin with your hosting SMTP details and your email address/password created with blue host and test with port 587.